 Fight or Cooperate?
-There are two ways to divorce in Texas–publicly litigating at the court house or privately through the collaborative process.
+There are two ways to divorce in San Antonio – publicly litigating at the court house or privately through the collaborative process.
 During a collaborative divorce, the couple gathers around a conference table with a collaborative team of two attorneys, a mental health professional and a financial professional to settle their dispute cooperatively.
 This experienced team guides the parties through the divorce process with less strife, emotional damage and bitterness.
 By comparison, the litigation process is adversarial, the parties end up hating each other and a litigated divorce costs more.

 A Better Way to Divorce.
 Collaborative divorce is a cooperative process where the couple and their team work together to resolve the issues in their divorce.
 The two attorneys are responsible for giving legal advice, protecting their clients rights and negotiating a win-win collaborative agreement.
 The mental health professional manages meeting dynamics, client emotions and communications.
 The financial professional collects and analyzes financial information and advises about tax implications of the settlement options.